FC Obod

 FC Obod Tashkent (Obod futbol klubi) is an Uzbekistani football club based in Tashkent.

 History

-The club was formed in 2012 and started to play in Uzbekistan Second League.
-Since 2013 the club played in Uzbekistan First League.
+The club was formed in 2012 and started to play in the Uzbekistan Second League.
+Since 2013 the club has played in Uzbekistan First League.
 In 2014 Obod finished third in League.
-Year later in 2015, the club won the First League and was promoted to the highest tier, Uzbek League, for the 2016 season.
+A year later in 2015, the club won the First League and was promoted to the highest tier, Uzbek League, for the 2016 season.